LAGO: A Local-Global Optimization Framework Combining Trust Region Methods and Bayesian Optimization: Experimental design, LAGO and baselines specifications

-\paragraph{LAGO} LAGO was implemented in an in-house Julia library.
+We now discuss the algorithms used in \Cref{sec:experiments} for reproducibility purposes.
+The code to perform the experiments is available in the supplementary material \cite{van_dieren_2026_20557676}. \paragraph{LAGO} LAGO(-BO/grad) was implemented in an in-house Julia library.
 In our experiments, we set $\gamma = 1, \nu = 0.1$, unless stated otherwise.
-The nugget is set to $\sigma^2 = 10^{-9}$ and serves as a numerical guarantee for the global GP, the number of acquisition function values needed in Condition \hyperlink{termination_1}{(C$_1$)} is $N=5$, with $\varepsilon_{\text{T}} = 10^{-12}$.
-We set the trust region termination threshold to $\varepsilon_{\text{step}} = 10^{-7}$.
-The kernel chosen throughout the experiments using LAGO is a Matérn $7/2$ which is sufficiently smooth to compute the Hessian of the posterior mean, appearing at the initialization of the trust region.
+The nugget is set to $10^{-9}$ and serves as a numerical guarantee for the global GP, the number of acquisition function values needed in Condition \hyperlink{termination_1}{(S$_1$)} is $N=5$, with $\varepsilon_{\text{T}} = 10^{-12}$.
+Across all problems, we set $\varepsilon_{\text{step}} = 10^{-7}$.
+The kernels chosen are a Matérn $5/2$ for LAGO-BO and a Matérn $7/2$ for LAGO-grad, which respectively have the lowest sufficient smoothness to compute the Hessian of the posterior mean, appearing at the initialization of the trust region.
 We set the prior mean $m$ to the mean of the function evaluated at the initial data points.
-The gradient prior mean is zero, by applying the gradient operator to $m$.
-For the MLE hyperparameter tuning of the GP, we leverage the Julia library \texttt{AbstractBayesOpt.jl} \cite{eliott_van_dieren_2025_18107523}, under the version $0.1.3$, and train the hyperparameters (lengthscale and magnitude) every $10$ iterations.
+For LAGO-grad, the gradient prior mean is zero, by applying the gradient operator to $m$.
+For the MLE hyperparameter tuning of the GP, we leverage the Julia library \texttt{AbstractBayesOpt.jl} \cite{eliott_van_dieren_2026_19607347}, under the version $0.1.5$, and train the hyperparameters (lengthscale and magnitude) every $10$ iterations.
 This MLE optimization and prior mean definition are also used for BO and gradBO methods in this work.

+The acquisition function is optimized using random sampling ($10^4$ points) outside the TR, followed by L-BFGS initialized from the top candidates ($100$), which follows the procedure in \texttt{AbstractBayesOpt.jl}.
+To ensure feasibility, i.e. that the global candidate lies outside the TR, a penalty based on the distance to the TR center is used to discourage solutions inside the TR.
+If violated, we keep the next best candidate outside the TR.